ResTek Server Administrator

 - VMware vSphere, Proxmox, and Docker host parts of our infrastructure, in addition to physical machines and cloud providers.

 Must be available to work 15-19 hours per week during the academic year and at least 20 hours per week during the summer.
 Hourly wage is $16.41 per hour for both work-study and non-work study students.
-You must maintain a minimum 2.50 cumulative GPA and 2.00 quarterly GPA during employment, and be taking at least 6 credits (4 for graduates).
-Preference is given to on-campus residents and to those intending to enroll at WWU through the 2020-2021 academic year.
+You must maintain a 2.00 GPA minimum during employment and be taking at least 10 credits (8 for graduate students).
+Preference is given to on-campus residents and to those intending to enroll at WWU through the 2021-2022 academic year.
 Summer on-campus housing is available at a discounted rate.

 Equal Opportunity & Affirmative Action